louweal/hashpress-docs/docs/plugins/hashpress-pay.md

 Example: `[hashpress_pay amount="0.1" currency="eur" title="☕︎ Buy us a coffee" network="testnet" wallet="0.0.4915084" accepts="USDC"]`

-On the [demo page](https://hashpresspioneers.com/plugins/hashpress-pay) you can find more examples.
+On the [demo page](https://hashpress.io/plugins/hashpress-pay) you can find more examples.

 ## Gutenberg Block

-On websites with Gutenberg (WordPress version >= 5.0) and [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) you can use the _HederaPay Transaction Button_-Gutenberg block instead of the shortcode.
+On websites with Gutenberg (WordPress version >= 5.0) and [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) you can use the _HashPress Pay_-Gutenberg block instead of the shortcode.
 The functionality and output are the same as the shortcode.